Apratim08/COVID-19-Analysis/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add Changelog
-- [x] Add back to top links
-- [ ] Add Additional Templates w/ Examples
+- [ ] Improve Model Accuracy.
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support
+- [ ] Update dataset with recent available data.
-    - [ ] Chinese
+- [ ] Perform similar tests with other diseases and compare with COVID-19.
-    - [ ] Spanish
+- [ ] Incorporate more sophistacted machine learning tools.

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>